maxburs/blog/content/blog/switch-object-pattern-with-typescript/index.md

 ... but with a catch.

-This works because the inteface is still generic when accessed.
-To keep this compiling, the object must preseve it's mapped typings as long as the event is generic.
+This works because the interface is still generic when accessed.
+To keep this compiling, the object must preserve it's mapped typings as long as the event is generic.

 That is to say, the following produces a type error: